PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 user-scoped access token or setting the ``From`` header to the login email address of a valid PagerDuty user.
 To set this, pass it through using the ``headers`` keyword argument, or set the :attr:`pagerduty.RestApiV2Client.default_from` property, or pass the email address as the ``default_from`` keyword argument when constructing the client initially.

 Error Handling
 --------------
-For any of the methods that do not return `requests.Response`_, when the API responds with a non-success HTTP status, the method will raise a :class:`pagerduty.Error` exception.
-This way, these methods can always be expected to return the same structure of data based on the API being used, and there is no need to differentiate between the response schema for a successful request and one for an error response.

-The exception class has the `requests.Response`_ object as its ``response`` property whenever the exception pertains to a HTTP error.
+The :class:`pagerduty.UrlError` is raised prior to making API calls, and it indicates unsupported URLs and/or malformed input.

+The base exception class for all errors encountered when making requests is :class:`pagerduty.Error`.
+This includes network / transport issues where there is no response from the API, in which case the exception will inherit from the exception raised by the underlying HTTP library.

+All errors that involve a response from the API are instances of :class:`pagerduty.HttpError` and will have a ``response`` property containing the `requests.Response`_ object.
+Its subclass :class:`pagerduty.HttpServerError` is used for special cases when the API is responding in an unexpected way.

 One can thus define specialized error handling logic in which the REST API response data (i.e.  headers, code and body) are available in the catching scope.

-For instance, the following code prints "User not found" in the event of a 404, prints out the user's email if the user exists and raises the underlying exception if it's any other HTTP error code:
+For example, the following code prints "User not found" in the event of a 404, prints out the user's email if the user exists and raises the underlying exception if it's any other HTTP error code: